12 Things You Need to Know About Your Nest Thermostat

 After writing down this information, go to Settings, select Reset and press.
 You will then have five options:

-• Away: This kind of reset gets rid of any programming your Nest has picked up about how often you walk by, so it will be able to change the temperature even when you're not around.
+• Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so that it can change the temperature accordingly.

-• All Settings: This reset removes all your personal settings and learning.
+• All Settings: This reset clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

-A stable internet connection is important for making the most of your Nest's features.
+Connecting to Wi-Fi is important for making the most of your Nest's features.

 To connect your Nest to the internet:

-• Open the Quick View menu by turning the thermostat ring.
+• Access the Quick View menu.
+This is done by turning the thermostat's outer ring.

 • Locate the Settings icon.

-• Press Network.
+• Choose Network.

-• After your Nest is finished scanning for local networks, locate your Wi-Fi and, if necessary, put in your password.
+• As your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, put in your password.

-3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?
+3. Does a Nest Thermostat Use a Battery and How Long Will the Battery Last?

 4. Shutting Off a Nest Thermostat

-To choose Off mode on the thermostat:
+To find Off mode on the thermostat:

-• Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.
+• Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.

 • You can also go to Mode from the main menu and select Off.